cajacko/writing/writing/no-voting.md

 There's got to be a pretty good reason to vote to suffer those consequences.
 This led me to look at the problem in the following way:

-- What is the problem that my vote will help to solve
+- What is the problem that my vote will help to solve?
-- Does that problem actually exist and if so how much of a problem is it
+- How big of a problem is it?
-- Will my vote help to solve that problem
+- Will my vote help to solve that problem?
-- Overall is the benefit gained worth the consequences
+- Overall is the benefit gained worth the consequences?

 So let's look at these points in more detail.

-## What is the problem that my vote will help to solve
+## What is the problem that my vote will help to solve?

-- Help direct the world to a better future.
-This is always possible no matter how good the world is.
+Errr...making a better world...duh!

+Voting is about choosing who you think would make you (depending how selfless you are 😇), your country (and by extension the world 🌍) better off compared to the other candidates.
+This could mean who will do less harm, as well as who will do most good.
+Either way the goal is the same, try and make yourself (again depending on 😇) and as many people as happy as possible.

+It's always possible to improve the world.
+There's no cap on how awesome we can be, unless maybe we find a way to keep every living thing in a constant state of eternal happiness, even past the heat death of the universe.

-##Does that problem actually exist and if so how much of a problem is it
+##How big of a problem is it?

+- Could look at Maslow hierarchy and simplify into (physiological, safety and happiness (the rest))
+  - Show poverty, average age for physiological getting better
+  - Wars, crime and people dying from them for safety
+  - Not sure what to do for happiness (but too fuzzy to tell)
-- Can always make the world better.
-But things are pretty damn good so the problem isn't particularly large (NOTE: This becomes useful for the overall benefit part)
+- Things are pretty damn good so the problem isn't particularly large (NOTE: This becomes useful for the overall benefit part)
 - World seems to be getting better without my input, why would I think that process needs changing
 - Is it selfish for me to think that the problem isn't big enough?
   - Even if the difference feels small to me, it doesn't for other people
     - Problem is you don't know exactly what impact will come from the party you vote for.
 More effective ways of helping people, than the time/sadness needed to keep up with the news (talked about in next section)

-## Will my vote help to solve that problem
+## Will my vote help to solve that problem?

 - Probably not
   - Politicians don't do everything they say